Mohamed Abdirisak

 This summer internship introduces talented undergraduate students, with a demonstrated commitment in advancing the needs of underrepresented groups in health services, population health, and clinical epidemiology, to research in this field.

-Since 2000, more than 350 undergraduate students have participated in SUMR and 85% have gone on to have careers in health care.
+Since 2000, about 425 undergraduate students have participated in SUMR and 83% have gone on to have careers in health care, 45% have entered master’s programs, 36% have went on to medical school, and 21% have entered PhD programs.
 We invite you to be part of this positive change, learn about our program, and contact us if you are interested in becoming a SUMR scholar.

 Starting in 2022, SUMR has expanded the program to attract scholars who want to get experience in aging research.
 The Get Experience in Aging Research Undergraduate Program (GEAR UP) is a 15-month sustained fellowship program in the demography and economics of aging and health care for undergraduates from underrepresented backgrounds who are interested in a career in aging research.
 More information about the GEAR UP program can be found here: Get Experience in Aging Research Undergraduate Program (GEAR UP).